unrealwork/atsd-use-cases/DataShorts/EU_Debt_percap/README.md

   ON debt.entity = pop.entity AND debt.time = pop.time AND debt.tags = pop.tags
 WHERE datetime BETWEEN '2006-01-01T00:00:00Z' AND '2016-01-01T00:00:00Z'
   AND debt.entity = 'eurostat'
-  AND Country NOT LIKE 'Euro*'
+  AND Country NOT LIKE 'Euro%'
   GROUP BY debt.entity, Country
 ORDER BY Country
 ```